juliemoynat/surcouches-accessibilite/readme-en.md

 Of course, they will generally work better on websites that already comply with the WCAG standard.
 The existence of these add-ons must not be a reason for not making your website accessible because they do not make websites accessible or compliant with WCAG rules.

 - [EasyReading](https://www.easyreading.eu/): add-on available on Firefox and Chrome
+- [Omoguru](https://www.omoguru.com/) : add-on available on Chrome, dedicated to dyslexic people
 - [Orange Confort+](https://confort-plus.orange.com/): add-on available on Firefox, Chrome, Internet Explorer

 # Do you want to contribute?